djtooke/CV/README.md

 ## You may also like to know

 - I am a keen home chef, and often note that I take a similar approach to cooking as in coding: working methodically, with a focus on best practice (knife skills, mise en place) and an understanding of my ingredients and methods built from the ground up.
-And I very happily eat my own dog food...!
+And I very happily 'eat my own dog food'...!

 - I have an unbroken streak of 1300+ days' language learning on Duolingo.
 When I set my mind to learning something, I keep at it!